demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/TheFluff-FairAI/README.md

 Mines and Boombas from LethalThings will now trigger on any enemy stepping on them.
-Now Turrets will also target and kill enemies too.
+Now Turrets will also kill enemies too.
 Also including a config that will generate after hosting a lobby.
-This config will then let you set which enemies can set off mines, boombas, be targeted by turrets, and killed by turrets(All enemies can by default for all options).
+This config will then let you set which enemies can set off mines, boombas, and killed by turrets(All enemies can by default for all options).

+Also please if you like the mod maybe drop me a 1$ donation or something.
+Just lost my job so this will help with motivation.